Chapter 20

 Exercise 20.4

-Explain why running an Electrum server over Tor still leaks privacy to the server operator, while BIP-157/158 over Tor provides meaningful privacy even against the peer.
+Explain why using an Electrum server over Tor still leaks privacy to the server operator, while BIP-157/158 over Tor provides meaningful privacy even against the peer.

 Exercise 20.5